‘May the Force Be with You’ Meaning

 Even people who weren’t Jedi used this saying or something like it.

 Chirrut Îmwe, who wasn’t a Jedi but believed in the Force, said, “May the Force of others be with you.”
-He would say this on the streets of a city called Jedha.
+He would say this on the streets of Jedha.

 During a dangerous mission to steal plans for a big space weapon, Jyn Erso said to her team, “May the Force be with us.”
 When her team was in trouble, Admiral Raddus wished them well by saying, “Rogue One, may the Force be with you.”